oliviam20/JavaScript-Dice-Game/readme.md

 # GAME RULES

-1. The game has 2 players, playing in rounds
+1. The game has 2 players, playing in rounds.
 2. In each turn, a player rolls a dice as many times as he wishes.
-Each result get added to his ROUND score
+Each result get added to his ROUND score.
 3. BUT, if the player rolls a 1, all his ROUND score gets lost.
-After that, it's the next player's turn
+After that, it's the next player's turn.
-4. The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
-After that, it's the next player's turn
+4. The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
+After that, it's the next player's turn.
-5. The first player to reach 100 points on GLOBAL score wins the game
+5. The first player to reach 100 points on GLOBAL score wins the game.

 ## Additional Rules

 1. A player looses their ENTIRE score when he rolls two double 6 in row.
-After that, it's the next player's turn
+After that, it's the next player's turn.
-2. The player will loose their current score when one of them is a 1.
-After that, it's the next player's turn
+2. The player will loose their current score when one of the dice is a 1.
+After that, it's the next player's turn.
+3. Players can change the score to win by entering a new number in the "INPUT SCORE".

 # Run locally